rafaelromao/get-myinprogressworkitems/README.md

 if ((test-path alias:inpid) -eq $false) { new-alias inpid Get-MyInProgressWorkItems }
 ```

+If you need to load your profile manually, enter: `. $profile`.

 ### Getting your in progress work item ids

 In PowerShell, just type `Get-MyInProgressWorkItems`, or `inpid` and inform the required parameters.